the-outcaster/competitive-smash-decker/README.md

 ## Notes

 ### Adding to Steam
 **Mods are downloaded to `~/Applications/`.** Smash 64 Remix and HDR can be added as non-Steam shortcuts with Steam ROM Manager -- included with EmuDeck.
-Slippi, Lylat, and Project+/PMEX Remix will need to be manually added to Steam at the moment.
+Slippi and Project+/PMEX Remix will need to be manually added to Steam at the moment.

 ### Smash 64 Remix
 After adding Mupen GUI and Smash 64 as non-Steam shortcuts, you may want to configure some of the controls and video options with Mupen GUI.
 Launch Mupen GUI through Steam and configure from there.